mramshaw/istio-ingress-tutorial/docs/06-istio-route-rules.md

 ### Interact with the Istio Ingress Controller

-With the `istio-test-default` route rule in place re-run the `curl` command a few times and observe the response:
+With the `istio-test-default` Route Rule in place re-run the `curl` command a few times and observe the response:

 ```
 curl http://${ISTIO_INGRESS_IP}